Increase DR score red

 ➡️ Some proven strategies for increasing your website’s domain authority.

-➡️ How you can improve your rankings on Google.
+➡️ How you can improve your search engine rankings on Google.

 What Is Domain Authority (DA)?

-Domain authority refers to a website metric that has been created by the search engine optimization (SEO) tool, Moz.
+Domain authority refers to a website metric created by the search engine optimization (SEO) tool Moz.
 This metric indicates how authoritative a website is.

-Moz does this by analyzing the site’s backlink profile and giving it a DA score.
-Domain authority scores range from 0-100, with higher scores representing more authoritative websites.
+Moz does this by analyzing the site’s backlink profile and assigning it a DA score.
+Domain authority scores range from zero to 100, with higher scores representing more authoritative websites.

 One of the key metrics they use to calculate your DA is your backlink profile.
 This is a collection of links that point to your website from other websites.